PyPSA/pypsa-eur/doc/supply_demand.rst

 *Ceramics*

-The ceramics sector is assumed to be fully electrified based on the current efficiency of already electrified processes which include microwave drying and sintering of raw ma- terials, electric kilns for primary production processes, electric furnaces for the `product finishing <https://data.europa.eu/doi/10.2760/182725>`_.
+The ceramics sector is assumed to be fully electrified based on the current efficiency of already electrified processes which include microwave drying and sintering of raw materials, electric kilns for primary production processes, electric furnaces for the `product finishing <https://data.europa.eu/doi/10.2760/182725>`_.
 In total, the final electricity consumption is 0.44 MWh/t of ceramic.
 The manufacturing of ceramics includes process emissions of 0.03 t $_{CO_2} $/t of ceramic.
 For a detailed overview of the ceramics industry sector see `Furszyfer Del Rio et al <https://doi.org/10.1016/j.rser.2021.111885>`_.

 *Glass*

-The production of glass is assumed to be fully electrified based on the current efficiency of electric melting tanks and electric annealing which adds up to an electricity demand of 2.07 MWh$_{el}l/t of `glass <https://doi.org/10/f9df2m>`_.
+The production of glass is assumed to be fully electrified based on the current efficiency of electric melting tanks and electric annealing which adds up to an electricity demand of 2.07 MWh $_{el}l/t of `glass <https://doi.org/10/f9df2m>`_.
 The manufacturing of glass incurs process emissions of 0.1 t $_{CO_2} $/t of glass.
 Potential efficiency improvements, which according to `Lechtenböhmer et al <https://doi.org/10/f9df2m>`_ could reduce energy demands to 0.85 MW $_{el}$/t of glass, have not been considered.
 For a detailed overview of the glass industry sector see `Furszyfer Del Rio et al <https://doi.org/10.1016/j.rser.2021.111885>`_.

 **Non-ferrous Metals**

 The non-ferrous metal subsector includes the manufacturing of base metals (aluminium, copper, lead, zink), precious metals (gold, silver), and technology metals (molybdenum, cobalt, silicon).

-The manufacturing of aluminium accounts for more than half of the final energy con- sumption of this subsector.
-Two alternative processing routes are used today to manu- facture aluminium in Europe.
+The manufacturing of aluminium accounts for more than half of the final energy consumption of this subsector.
+Two alternative processing routes are used today to manufacture aluminium in Europe.
 The primary route represents 40% of the aluminium pro- duction, while the secondary route represents the remaining 60%.

 The primary route involves two energy-intensive processes: the production of alumina from bauxite (aluminium ore) and the electrolysis to transform alumina into aluminium via the Hall-Héroult process